-The Board has determined that each of the directors who has served during fiscal year 2013, with the exception of Mr. Concannon, has no material relationship with the Corporation and is independent within the meaning of the Securities and Exchange Commission and the New York Stock Exchange director independence standards in effect.
+The Board has determined that each of the directors who has served during fiscal 2014, with the exception of Mr. Concannon, has no material relationship with the Company and is independent within the meaning of the Securities and Exchange Commission and the New York Stock Exchange director independence standards in effect.
+In making this determination, the Board considered information provided by each director and by the Company with regard to each director's business and personal activities as they may relate to the Company and its management.